 Are you eligible for a free or subsidized DNA test?

-whether partial of full will depend on priorities
+amount of subsidy whether partial or full will depend on priorities

 established through the following criteria:

 the results to the Clan based on number of members benefiting and

 ii.
 Untested lines and those lines